 Thyroid cancer is diagnosed in several ways.
 The simplest test is fine-needle aspiration of the thyroid nodule.
 Although a blood test cannot provide a definite diagnosis of cancer, it can assess the overall condition of the thyroid gland, which is helpful in determining a diagnosis.
 A nuclear thyroid scan, as described earlier, may be helpful both in diagnosis of the primary tumor and in determining metastasis.

 Ultrasound is an excellent noninvasive method of determining the number and size of nodules but cannot determine the pathology.
-Ultimately, a biopsy is required for definitive diagnosis [48; 52; 53].
+Additional use of computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET) scan, and vocal cord exam may also be useful.
+Ultimately, a biopsy is required for definitive diagnosis [31; 38].